llm-workflow-engine/llm-workflow-engine/README.md

 This backend is deprecated, and may be removed in a future release.

-Support will not be provided for using the `ChatGPT` class of this backend directly.
+Support will not be provided for using the `BrowserBackend` class of this backend directly.

 * Pros:
   * Free or paid version available (as of this writing)